LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 We describe the `XappLogSdlRest` initialization below:
 1. When we instantiate `XappLogSdlRest`, it sets up an independent logger, different from the `Xapp` instance logger (used by the internal framework functions).
 2. Then, we instantiate `Xapp` passing our `_entrypoint` function as a parameter.
-The `Xapp` instantiation already register the xApp on AppMgr and catches the config-file data.
+The `Xapp` instantiation already registers the xApp on AppMgr and catches the config-file data.
 3. After this, we use the `signal` library to register `_handle_signal` as a handler function to be called when `SIGTERM`, `SIGQUIT`, or `SIGINT` are received.
 4. We set some flags to control the xApp execution.
 5. An HTTP server is started to listen for any message at port `8080`